hiram-labs/startup-in-a-box/project_docs/gcloud/README.md

 **_Set the cluster kubectl command talks to_**

 - Cd to shell folder _ref scripts section above_
-- Add an argument to command below to specify cluster name to connect to, defaults to `production-unit` if available.
+- Add an argument to command below to specify cluster name to connect to, defaults to `general` if available.

 ```
 ./connect.sh <optional cluster name>